IEEE-MACE-SB/Starter_terms_and_conditions/README.md

 ---

 ## 6. Winner Notification
-6.1 Winners will be notified via the email address provided during GitHub OAuth authentication.
+6.1 **All communication with winners will be done exclusively via email** to the address provided during GitHub OAuth authentication.
 6.2 Winners must respond within **two (2) days** of receiving the notification.
-If no response is received, the prize will be forfeited and awarded to another participant.
+If no response is received within this time frame, the prize will be forfeited and the next eligible participant will be contacted.
+6.3 Participants are responsible for **regularly checking their email (including spam/junk folders)** during the campaign period to avoid missing important communications.
-6.3 The Organizer is not responsible for email delivery issues, spam filtering, or incorrect contact details provided by participants.
+6.4 The Organizer is not responsible for email delivery issues, spam filtering, or incorrect contact details provided by participants.

 ---